tpayne/lang-examples/nodejs/dbops/README.md

 ```

 This will...
 * Deploy various configmaps with schema definitions.
-These SQL definitions are loaded dynamically from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/sqlscripts` and are used to drive the database creation
+These SQL definitions are loaded dynamically from `dbpgapp-helm/files/db/sqlscripts` and are used to drive the database creation
-* Deploy a Postgres client image singleton POD to run the scripts using a script from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/shell/dbdeploy.cmd`.
+* Deploy a Postgres client image singleton POD to run the scripts using a script from `dbpgapp-helm/files/db/shell/dbdeploy.cmd`.
 You can modify this script if you want to ensure more logging, error handling etc.
-* Deploy a NodeJS application image built using the Dockerfile `lang-examples/nodejs/dbops/app`.
+* Deploy a NodeJS application image built using the Dockerfile `app`.
 You will need to update the Helm chart to pickup different images as required, e.g. if you are using a different CR repo
 * Create an Ingress to act as a public endpoint for the app

 Running the App